Teen Drivers: Mastering Car Safety and Accident Prevention

-- keeping constant vigil of an area including your car and at least ten feet around your car
+- Keep a constant vigil of an area including your car and at least ten feet around your car.

-- respecting your car and its ability to cause major harm to life and property
+- Respect your car and its ability to cause major harm to life and property

-- never drinking, texting, changing radio stations/music, trying to retrieve dropped items, etc. while driving
+- no drinking, texting, changing radio stations/music, trying to retrieve dropped items, etc. while driving.

-- practicing driving skills frequently, not just in 'driver's ed' classes
+- Practice driving skills frequently, not just in driver's education classes.

-- listening to the advice of professional drivers
+- Listen to the advice of professional drivers.

-- understanding your auto's maintenance and keeping it all up to date
+- Understand your auto's maintenance schedule and keep it up to date.

 Teen drivers do not see the whole road picture.
 They focus on minor things and major hazards are ignored.
 Eventually, with practice, drivers learn to "watch the road", not just their immediate vicinity.
 Practice looking far ahead and anticipating what the drivers around you are going to do.